bbc/DatetimepickerBundle/README.md

-This is a fork from https://github.com/c960657/DatetimepickerBundle with updated bootstrap-datetimepicker.
+This is a fork with delicious changes and library updates.

 #DatetimepickerBundle